 In April 2008, Opera Notre Dame presented Gounod’s “Faust” in the Debartolo Performing Art Center’s Decio Mainstage Theater, with a cast of nearly 60: mostly undergraduate students with some faculty, staff, and community members and two professional singers.
 Part of the “Faust at Notre Dame” project, this production (influenced by Gounod’s original 1859 version of the opera) was presented in repertory with FTT’s production of Marlowe’s “The Tragical History of Dr. Faustus,” and was featured as part of the international “FAUST at Notre Dame” project.

 In April 2007, Britten’s masterpiece came to Notre Dame in a sumptuous production conductor Andrew Bisantz and directed by Mark Beudert.
 The classic tale of lovers, fairies, and workmen was brought to life by an entirely undergraduate cast.

 Orpheus Goes to Hell by Jacques Offenbach

-In April 2006, Opera Notre Dame changed it’s name as well the look of the production with their presentation of Orpheus Goes to Hell.
+In April 2006, Opera Notre Dame changed its name as well as the look of the production with their presentation of Orpheus Goes to Hell.
 Director Mark Beudert, along with conductor John Apeitos, brought opera to a whole new level of visibility on campus with a student cast, a cameo appearance by Digger Phelps, and a Hollywood twist to the story of Orpheus and Eurydice.